 Historically, the five main fine art disciplines were painting, sculpture, architecture, music, and poetry and now added to the mix are performing arts and theatre.

 Fine art commonly includes more forms, such as film, photography, video production/editing, design, sequential art, conceptual art, and printmaking.

-Ian Anderson Fine Art (IAFA) is unique.
-Ian’s storytelling parabolic/allegories speak through his chosen fine art disciplines.
-These disciplines are oil painting, illustration, photography, leather art, sculpture, poetry in art and art with fashion.
+Ian Anderson Fine Art (IAFA) is a unique parabolic story speaking through oil painting, illustration, photography, leather art, sculpture, poetry, and printed art on Fashion.

-Ian’s work has received awards in Australia, New Zealand, and the USA.
+Ian is an emerging artist with work recognized through awards in Australia, New Zealand, and the USA.

 From the dark side of Ian’s journey into the light of life, “The transparent journey” exposure is coming in 2023.